mazaira/trello_pusher/README.md

 You can get your Trello tokens [here](https://trello.com/app-key)

-## Usage
+## Setup

-The `Helpers` class will help you to get the ids you need to further add them in your dotenv.
+The `Helpers` class will help you to get the ids that you will need.
+Basically you have to decide to which list you want to write and add that one to the dotenv.

-Setup flow.
 From an `irb` session within the `trello_pusher` directory:

 ```
 require_relative './helpers'
 boards = Helpers.boards('antonio')